odan/session/README.md

     </div>
 {% endfor %}
 ```
-{% endraw %}

 ## SameSite Cookies

 A SameSite cookie that tells browser to send the cookie to the server only
 when the request is made from the same domain of the website.

 ```php